 Dr. Martin Luther

 The founder and leader of Lutherans is Dr. Martin Luther (1483-1546).
 He was a pastor, professor, author, composer of hymns, and a reformer.
-He posted a thesis containing 95 reforms he wanted the church to openly discuss on the door of the Wittenburg Church in 1517.
+He posted a document containing 95 reforms he wanted the church to discuss on the door of the Wittenburg Church in Germany in 1517.
+His teachings stress the importance of teaching only what God has communicated in the Bible.
 This started a whole chain of events that split the Catholic Church and created the Protestant (protester) Movement of denominational congregations.
 Dr. Martin Luther publicly called for correction of errors in the medieval church.
 His ideas still stimulate new thinking in the church, and as such he is respected, but not worshipped.